-Rhys Oates is off the mark at Hartlepool United – and the summer signing could not be happier.
+Former Barnsley striker Rhys Oates happy to get off the mark at Hartlepool United

 It may ‘just’ be pre-season but his header 20 minutes from time not only protected the unbeaten start to the friendly programme but it gave the former Barnsley star his first goal in Pools colours.